FriendsOfTerraform/modules/aws/rds/README.md

 - (list(string)) **`cloudwatch_log_exports = null`** _[since v1.0.0]_

     Set of log types to enable for exporting to CloudWatch logs.
 If omitted, no logs will be exported.
 Valid values (depending on engine).
 MySQL and MariaDB: `"audit"`, `"error"`, `"general"`, `"slowquery"`.
-PostgreSQL: `"postgresql"`, `"upgrade"`.
+PostgreSQL: `"postgresql"`.

 - (map(object)) **`cluster_instances = {}`** _[since v1.0.0]_